 The acquisition of Purcell provides the Company with an advanced stage development project with past production in a friendly Canadian mining jurisdiction.
 The Bull River project has approximately 22 kilometres of underground tunnels that provide access to a significant portion of the current NI 43-101 indicated resource of 1,511,000 tonnes.
 Based on a cut off grade of 1% copper equivalent the resource has a grade of 1.74% copper, 0.37 grams per tonne of gold and 14.18 grams per tonne of silver.
 The current indicated resource should support a mine life of approximately 6.5 years in addition to the surface stockpile of mineralized material which will provide the process facility with an initial feed for six months.
-The underground is currently on care and maintenance and has been maintained in a dewatered condition thereby allowing for an expedited return to mining in the underground.
+The undergound has been maintained in a dewatered condition thereby allowing for an expedited return to mining in the undergound.
 The surface infrastructure includes a 750 tonne per day mill that can be expanded to 1,000 tonnes per day.
 The mill will require replacement of the flotation circuit and installation of a filtration system in support of the filtered tailings operation.
-A new 10 MVA transformer is required on surface to allow for reconnection to the BC Hydro transmission grid.
+A used transformer has been purchased to allow for reconnection to the BC Hydro transmission grid.
 Total capital requirements to refurbish the mill and complete surface upgrades is approximately \$5.0 million.
 The surface infrastructure also includes a maintenance facility, assay lab and administrative building containing drying facilities.